dalaixlmao/Byteshell/README.md

 ./byteshell
 ```

+### Note:- Please, Make sure to run all commands first (mentioned above) in your bash/shell, before starting the Byteshell.

 ## Usage
  1.)
 Enter commands at the prompt and press Enter to execute them.
  2.)
 Use built-in commands such as cd, alias, help, echo, printf, readarray and history.